amritsharma/writing-challenge/Jan26-AppleTesla.md

 ### Step 4.
 Automate it.

 Monitors are like cron jobs within Postman.
 It allows you to run entire collections automatically everyday or as frequently as you'd like.
 Postman even creates a nifty report that shows you details and stats about each run.
+With this Monitor, Postman runs this collection at 1pm EST every day.

 ![Monitors](https://imgur.com/xc6PxB4.png)